TABLE OF CONTENTS

 Maintenance Care provides a $0/month/user plan which has the following free features:

-The freemium version is great for organizations just managing work orders and tickets.
+The freemium version is great for organizations whose primary focus is on managing work orders and tickets.
 However, if preventive maintenance, asset management, and inventory are priorities, users must look to a paid plan for those features.

 The premium version gives most work order software a run for its money.
 Maintenance Care helps small to large organizations manage work requests, preventive maintenance, and assets.
 According to Capterra, its preventive scheduling functionality helps users handle tasks in progress, scheduled routines, task details, and time slots.
 Maintenance Care CMMS enables users to create an immersive 3D virtual reality space where users view and link their assets to their respective work order requests, improving understanding, communication, and decision-making.